Josh & Anna Duggar’s Marriage On The Rocks Alleges ‘Radar Online’

 A new report by Radar Online alleges that Josh and Anna Duggar’s marriage is on the rocks and the couple is selling their Arkansas home because of their marital issues.
-The new report comes days after Anna Duggar praised her husband with a list of reasons she loves him for his birthday on Instagram.
+The new report comes days after Anna Duggar praised her husband on Instagram for his birthday with a list of reasons she loves him.

-Josh, Anna, and their five kids have been living in the 3,000 square foot Siloam Springs, Arkansas home since 2015.
+Josh, Anna, and their five kids have been living in the 3,000-square-foot Siloam Springs, Arkansas home since 2015.
 The report states that the couple is listing the property, which is on two acres of land, as an “updated farmhouse.”
 The property, which was purchased as a foreclosure for $55,000 in 2015, is now listed for $299,000 according to Trulia.

 The couple purchased the home after relocating from Washinton D.C. after Duggar was released from his job as executive director at Family Research Council Action, the lobbying arm of the conservative advocacy group.